dbos-inc/dbos-transact-ts/packages/communicator-email-ses/README.md

 ## Sending Templated Messages
 Sending a templated email is slightly more involved, as a template must be set up first.
 Setting up a template can be invoked as a communicator, or directly (so that it can be called from initialization, or other contexts where a workflow may not be in progress).
-- Use `workflowContext.invokeOnConfig(defaultSES).createEmailTemplate(...)` or `SendEmailCommunicator.createEmailTemplateFunction(...) to create the template.
+- Use `workflowContext.invoke(defaultSES).createEmailTemplate(...)` or `SendEmailCommunicator.createEmailTemplateFunction(...) to create the template.
 ```typescript
     await workflowContext.invokeOnConfg(defaultSES).createEmailTemplate(
         "testTemplate", {subject: "Email using test template", bodyText: "Today's date is {{todaydate}}."}